ipfs-shipyard/go-ipfs-docker-examples/gateway/README.md

 # Gateway Example
-You won't be to use this as-is, but it does highlight some interesting options you might want to toggle inside the container.
+You won't be able to use this as-is, but it does highlight some interesting options you might want to toggle inside the container.

 It has:
 - config examples for path and subdomain gateways (with the well-known PL ones